ZenPrint/ZenPrint-PHP-Client/README.md

 Developer Information
 ---------------------

-The ZenPrint SDK uses PHP’s autoloading feature to include classes as they’re needed.
+The ZenPrint PHP Client uses PHP’s autoloading feature to include classes as they’re needed.
 (See src/AutoLoader.php)
 Note: This requires a certain file-name convention of files.
 The filename should be the same as the class name (with the .php extension)